 I would have to do all of that extra work and maybe make $20 to $30 more.
 I would rather let Cargo handle it and squeeze in the extra rides.
 In the time it would take me to go to Costco, I would make up the extra $20 anyways.

 Where is Cargo Available?

-Cargo is currently live in New York, Boston, Chicago and Detroit, but they are also presently accepting signups everywhere with plans to expand rapidly to additional cities before the year is out.
+Cargo is currently live in New York, Minneapolis, Boston, Chicago, and Detroit, but they are also presently accepting signups everywhere with plans to expand rapidly to additional cities before the year is out.
 If you are in a major market, they plan to be there soon.

 Cargo sent a fully stocked Cargo box plus a bunch of other supplies.
 Here is the full list of everything included in their first shipment: